patcg-individual-drafts/ipa/IPA-End-to-End.md

 6. The MPC enforces a sensitivity cap on the sum of _trigger values_ from a particular _match key_.
 7. The MPC adds the `trigger_value` of the attributed _trigger report_ to the sum corresponding to the `breakdown_key `of the _source report_ to which it was attributed.
 8. Using the sensitivity cap and the DP budget parameter, the MPC samples random noise and adds it to the sum corresponding to each _breakdown key_ to provide a global differential privacy guarantee.
-9. For each _epoch_ (e.g. one week), the MPC helpers track the total budget consumed by each _report collector_, to limit the total information leakage from the system for each _epoch_ and _report collector_.
+9. For each _epoch_ (e.g., one week), the MPC helpers track the total budget consumed by each _report collector_, to limit the total information leakage from the system for each _epoch_ and _report collector_.

 We now describe each step of the MPC in a bit more detail.
 Our MPC protocol relies heavily on the concept of _oblivious algorithms_, algorithms with access patterns that do not depend on their input.
 Oblivious algorithms allow for efficient MPC protocols, and we give more background in the section [Technical Discussion and Remarks](#3-technical-discussion-and-remarks).
 In the following, we discuss our current oblivious sorting and oblivious _last touch attribution_ approach.